pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 We are building OpenCV’s OCL module on top of OpenCL 1.2 full profile.
 However there are some deprecated APIs or new added APIs, we managed to enable OpenCV’s backwards executables portability, i.e., to make a OpenCV program compiled with OpenCL 1.2 library runnable on OpenCL 1.1 only environment.

 [This link](http://streamcomputing.eu/blog/2011-11-19/difference-between-opencl-1-2-and-1-1/) explains the differences between OpenCL 1.1 and OpenCL 1.2.
-There are two cases of difference in use: In OpenCL 1.2, clCreateImage2D and clCreateImage3D has been merged into a single function clCreateImage; another difference is OpenCL 1.2 added clEnqueueFillBuffer for conveniently fill a buffer with a pattern, which is used in ocl function setTo.
+There are two cases of difference in use: In OpenCL 1.2, `clCreateImage2D` and `clCreateImage3D` has been merged into a single function `clCreateImage`; another difference is OpenCL 1.2 added `clEnqueueFillBuffer` for conveniently fill a buffer with a pattern, which is used in ocl function `setTo`.
 In both cases, we separate codes in different code blocks guarded with `CL_VERSION_1_2` macro.
 Also we enable `CL_USE_DEPRECATED_OPENCL_1_1_APIS` to avoid build errors on some platforms, where deprecated APIs are defaultly disabled.

 ## Double precision floating point support

-For some algorithms, double precision floating point is required for higher precision, e.g., sum, integral and SURF.
-Despite the fact that not all devices support double and AMD has its own low performance `cl_amd_fp64` extension, we added a function `setFloatPrecision` to let the user to set the double support behaviour.
+For some algorithms, double precision floating point is required for higher precision, e.g., `sum`, `integral` and `SURF`.
+Despite the fact that not all devices support double and AMD has its own low performance `cl_amd_fp64` extension, we added a function `setFloatPrecision` to let the user to override default double support behaviour.
 Also the kernel files are added with macros to determine whether or not to enable this feature.

 ## CPU specific accuracy problems

 Most of the time we found that CPU’s accuracy problem is related to wavefront/warp size of a CPU.
 Here the term warp size means the number of synchronized threads to be executed without barriers.
 For CPU, [the theoretic wavefront size is 1](http://devgurus.amd.com/thread/145744), even when number of CPU cores is 4.

-For example, a typical solution (scan) for summing 32 numbers with 16 threads parallelly would be:
+For example, a typical solution (local `scan`) for summing 32 numbers with 16 threads parallelly would be:

 {% highlight cpp %}
 __local int data [32] = {...};